EHBB(LOCAL) - SPECIAL PROGRAMS: GIFTED AND TALENTED STUDENTS

 The Board-approved program for the gifted and talented shall establish criteria to identify gifted and talented students.
 The criteria shall be specific to the state definition of gifted and talented and shall ensure the fair assessment of students with special needs, such as the culturally different, the economically disadvantaged, and students with disabilities.

-A selection committee shall evaluate each nominated/referred student according to the established criteria and shall identify those students for whom placement in the gifted and talented program is the most appropriate educational setting.
-The committee shall be composed of at least three professional educators who have received training in the nature and needs of gifted students, as required by law, and shall be established at each campus.
+A selection committee shall evaluate each referred student according to the established criteria and shall identify those students for whom placement in the gifted and talented program is the most appropriate educational setting.
+The committee shall be composed of at least three professional educators who have received training in the nature and needs of gifted students, as required by law.

 [See FDD(LEGAL) for information regarding transfer students and the Interstate Compact on Educational Opportunities for Military Children]